-Total notifiable offences The overall number of offences committed in Croydon has fallen in recent years based on the last 10 financial years of reporting as seen in Figure 1.
+Total notifiable offences

+The overall number of offences committed in Croydon has fallen in recent years based on the last 10 financial years of reporting as seen in Figure 1.

 There is a high number of offences in Croydon but the borough has one of the largest populations in London which means that the overall rate of offences per 1,000 population in Croydon is not as high as other parts of London.

 Figure 1 - Total notifiable offences

+Source: MPS

-Source: MPS Figure 2 shows that the rate of total notifiable offences in Croydon is in the bottom third of lowest rates across London.
-In fact, there are 11 inner London Councils are amongst those with the highest rates.
-Croydon, together with 20 other London Councils, has a lower rate of TNOs than the London average.
-This suggests that it is only a few inner London Councils such as Westminster, Camden, Kensington and Chelsea and Islington, with high rates, that are bringing up the London average.
-Figure 2 - Rate of total notifiable offences per 1,000 resident population - October 2018
+Figure 2 shows that the rate of total notifiable offences in Croydon per 1,000 residents is close to the bottom third of lowest rates across London.
+In fact, there are 12 inner London Councils amongst those with the highest rates.

+Croydon, together with 21 other London Councils, has a lower rate of TNOs than the London average.
+In fact, the majority of inner London councils, except Wandsworth and Lewisham, have crime rates above the London average.

+Figure 2 - Rate of total notifiable offences per 1,000 resident population - the year to 31.
+March 2019

+New Crime Plan

-Source: MPS, Borough Volume and Trends dashboard MOPAC 7 The former 7 performance indicators from the Mayor's Office for Policing and Crime (MOPAC) were monitored against targets set in terms of percentage reduction in the number of offence types compared to a 2012 baseline.
+Previously, the Mayor's Office for Policing and Crime (MOPAC) monitored 7 indicators against targets set in terms of percentage reduction in the number of offence types compared to a 2012 baseline.

-In March 2016, the MOPAC 7 were no longer monitored in the same way.
-The new London Mayor introduced a new Crime Plan.
-The indicators are still reported on a rolling 12 months basis but are measured against the average for each rolling 12 month period.
-For this report, the original MOPAC 7 will continue to be followed as they cover a range of criminal offences that affect the community in Croydon.
-The original 7 included burglary, criminal damage, robbery, theft from vehicles, theft of a vehicle, theft from a person and violence with injury.
-The latter is no longer available in the public domain so common assault will be reported instead.
-Figure 3 shows that the number of theft from vehicle offences has started to rise and is higher than the same period in the previous year and is also above the average in the previous year.
-The latest figure for the rolling 12 months to the end of October 2018 shows that there have been 2,390 theft from vehicle offences in Croydon.
+In March 2016, the new London Mayor introduced a Crime Plan with local policing priorities.
+The former indicators are still reported monthly and on a rolling 12 months basis and are measured against the average for each rolling 12 month period.
+For this report, the original indicators will continue to be followed as they cover a range of criminal offences that affect the community in Croydon.

+Since April 2018, the crime categories in the Boroughs Dashboard of Crime have changed to match those published by the Home Office and the Office for National Statistics (ONS).

+Figure 3 shows that the number of monthly theft from vehicle offences has been rising above the monthly target throughout most of 2018/2019.
+The latest figure for the rolling 12 months to the end of March 2019 shows that there have been 2,719 of these types of offences in Croydon which is much higher than the previous year's figure of 2,055.

 Figure 3 - Number of Theft from vehicle offences

-Figure 4 shows that the number of theft of motor vehicle offences has been consistently around the 1,100 level over the last 18 months.
-The latest 12 months rolling figure to end of October 2018 has seen a slight increase to 1,154 of these offences.
-There are more CCTV cameras dotted around the borough so these may help as a deterrent.
-Also, drivers are using their own car cameras which also would deter people from breaking into vehicles.
+Figure 4 shows that the number of theft of motor vehicle offences has been consistently around 90 offences a month over the last 2 years.
+In the latest 12 months rolling figure to end of March 2019 there have been 1,080 these offences.
+There are more CCTV cameras dotted around the borough so these may be helping to act as a deterrent.

 Figure 4 - Number of Theft of motor vehicle offences